tobiasbrae/RGB-LED-Controller/README.md

 b<value> - sets the blue pwm value (0...255)
-p<1/0> - switches the power on or off a<1/0> - switches auto-on after powerloss on or off s<y> - saves the current configuration
+p<1/0> - switches the power on or off a<1/0> - switches auto-on after powerloss on or off s<y> - stores the current configuration l<y> - loads the stored configuration as current configuration